GoogleCloudPlatform/community/tutorials/load-testing-iot-using-gcp-and-locust/index.md

         gcloud compute zones list

-    More information about compute engine quotas is available [here](https://cloud.google.com/compute/quotas).
+    More information about Compute Engine quotas is available [here](https://cloud.google.com/compute/quotas).

 3. Run `setupTest`.

-    This will rebuild the master and worker docker images with the added-to `devicelist.csv`.
+    This will rebuild the master and worker Docker images with the added-to `devicelist.csv`.

-4. Start a test in Locust
+4. Start a test in Locust.

     Starting a test in the Locust UI causes the workers to shard the `devicelist.csv`.
 The sharding calculate the portion of the csv (the "block" of devices) a worker is using.
 The block offset into the csv is